Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups

 Let $\A\in\R^{d\times m}$ be a vector configuration supporting a complete simplicial fan $\F$.
 Since $\A$ is totally cyclic, Gale duality implies that its Gale transforms are acyclic.
 Furthermore, Gale duality makes an independent subset $C\subseteq J$ in the primal $\A$ correspond to a spanning subset $J\setminus C$ in the dual $\B$, and vice-versa.
 Full-dimensional cones in $\F$ are spanning and independent in $\A$ and hence are complements of independent and spanning subconfigurations of any $\B\in\Gale(\A)$.
 Given such a full-dimensional cone in $\F$ spanned by a set of vectors $C\subseteq J$, its \emph{dual simplex}~$C^*$ is $J\setminus C$.
-The cone generated by $C^*$ in $\B\in\Gale(\A)$ is called the \emph{dual simplicial cone} of~$C$ and is denoted by $\cone_\B(C^*)$.
+The cone generated by $C^*$ in $\B\in\Gale(\A)$ is called a \emph{dual simplicial cone} of~$C$ and is denoted by $\cone_\B(C^*)$.
 Following \cite[Section 9.5]{de_loera_triangulations_2010}, to obtain a \defn{realization of a simplicial sphere} $\Delta$ \defn{as the boundary of a convex simplicial polytope} one possibility is to proceed in two steps:

-\begin{enumerate} \item[(T)] Obtain a vector configuration $\A$ supporting a complete simplicial fan $\F$ whose underlying geodesic sphere $\Delta_\F$ is isomorphic to the face lattice of the simplicial sphere $\Delta$, (Triangulation) and \item[(R)] prove that the underlying triangulation of the space by~$\Delta_\F$ is regular.
+\begin{enumerate} \item[(T)] Obtain a vector configuration $\A$ supporting a complete simplicial fan $\F$ whose geodesic sphere $\Delta_\F$ has a face lattice isomorphic to the face lattice of the simplicial sphere $\Delta$, (Triangulation) and \item[(R)] prove that the underlying triangulation of the space by~$\Delta_\F$ is regular.
 Equivalently, find one point on each ray, so that taking the convex hull of these points yields a simplicial polytope whose boundary complex is isomorphic to $\Delta$, see \cite[Corollary~9.5.3]{de_loera_triangulations_2010}.
 (Regularity) \end{enumerate}

 The first step relies heavily on the combinatorial structure of the sphere, whereas the success of the second step relies heavily on the geometry of the obtained simplicial fan.